remidinishanth/distributed_systems/zookeeper/zk.md

 * ZooKeeper is replicated.
 Like the distributed processes it coordinates, ZooKeeper itself is intended to be replicated over a sets of hosts called an **ensemble**.
   - ZooKeeper service is an ensemble of servers that use replication (high availability)
 * During startup, When a leader doesn’t exist in the ensemble, ZooKeeper runs a leader election algorithm in the ensemble of servers.
+Only **one leader** and remaining all followers.
 * Clients connect to a single ZooKeeper server.
 The client maintains a TCP connection through which it sends requests, gets responses, gets watch events, and sends heart beats.
 If the TCP connection to the server breaks, the client will connect to a different server.

 ### Uses of Zookeeper